-And by running a standalone site on your own domain — i.e., a Shopify site that lives at yoursitename.com — you can take advantage of local SEO tactics that raise the visibility of your business in your area too.
+And by running a standalone site on your own custom domain name — i.e., a Shopify site that lives at yoursitename.com — you can take advantage of local SEO tactics that raise the visibility of your business in your area too.

-To a degree, you can use Etsy’s Pattern product to cater specifically to a local audience; but in general, Etsy is more about selling niche goods to an online market.
+To a degree, you can use Etsy’s Pattern product to cater specifically to a local audience — but in general, Etsy is more about selling niche goods to an online market.

 Additionally, thanks to its extensive point-of-sale (POS) features, Shopify can also be used to as a payment processor in physical locations too.

-Although an integration with Square does let you use Etsy in certain point of sale contexts, this is restricted to certain countries (US, UK, Canada and Australia), the and sales hardware options are limited.
+Although an integration with Square does let you use Etsy in certain point of sale contexts, this is restricted to certain countries (US, UK, Canada and Australia), and the sales hardware options are limited.

 So, Shopify is definitely the stronger product when it comes to selling in person.
 You can learn more about Shopify’s point-of-sale features here.